-Effective Semester: Fall 2014
+Effective Semester: Fall 2022

-Expiration Semester: Spring 2019
+Expiration Semester: Fall 2027

 Applicants apply for admission to the program via the Graduate School application for admission.
-Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 General Admissions Standards.
+Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 Admissions Policies.
 International applicants may be required to satisfy an English proficiency requirement; see GCAC-305 Admission Requirements for International Students for more information.

 The successful applicant is generally expected to have a minimum combined junior/senior grade-point average of 3.0 (B) on a 4.0 scale.

 Requirements listed here are in addition to requirements listed in Graduate Council policy GCAC-212 Postbaccalaureate Credit Certificate Programs.

 To be awarded the Graduate Certificate in Human Resource Management, students must successfully complete 12 credits of course work.
 All courses must be completed with a grade of C or better and a grade-point average of 3.0 to be awarded the certificate.